The Forgotten First Principle of Software Delivery

 Become a Quality Ninja!

-If you would like you and/or your team to learn how to implement a quality-first practice, and how this can benefit you, check out our new book “Quality Faster”
+If you would like you and/or your team to learn how to implement a quality-first practice, and how this can benefit you, check out our new guide “Quality Faster”

 This digital knowledge resource combines both theory and practical tutorials to provide everything you need to improve quality (and therefore flow too) across your full stack, and entire team.
 We start from the very foundations of quality, value and software delivery principles, and apply these to forming your own team process and test strategy.
 These are then executed through specific code samples for Node.JS, React, Chimp JS, Mocha, Meteor and many more.